open/close all folders

 - A strange example of this trope exists within certain CRPG games like Fallout or Arcanum.
 Because it is possible to both start the game off as dumb (read: Int 1-3) and permanently increase stats without using bugs, some players may be playing a game "stupid" and then accidentally turn him back to standard dialogue choices as a "normal person."

-- After the timeskip following the battle for the Sapphire gate, The Order of the Stick's Elan has gone from a total idiot to... well, an idiot that still managed to make V look dumb by using illusion magic.
+- After the timeskip following the battle for the Sapphire gate, The Order of the Stick's Elan has gone from a total idiot to... well, an idiot who still manages to make V look dumb by using illusion magic.

 - He leveled his Int again in this strip, learning to use his Bard levels effectively.
 Neutralize Poison has already come in handy, though it's still not enough.